sorskoot/sorskoot-website/content/blog/2023-05-30-VR-Game-Design-Principles.md

 Respect your players' personal space by designing interactions that don't require them to uncomfortably reach too far away or invade their own physical space.
 The last thing you want is for players to get frustrated because they can't interact with an object just out of reach or accidentally bump into something in their real environment.

 Design interactions that accommodate different play spaces and allow players to stay within their comfort zone while still feeling fully immersed in the game world.

-***5. Customization Options ⚙️***

-Finally, giving players the ability to customize their interaction settings can be a great way to make them feel more in control.
-Offer options such as adjusting controller sensitivity, swapping button mappings or enabling/disabling certain gesture controls.

-This not only caters to different player preferences but also helps accommodate those with accessibility needs, making your game more inclusive and enjoyable for everyone.

 ## Keeping Players Happy and Healthy in VR Game Development